 You may not mind your dog jumping up on you to say hello, but not every visitor to your home will feel the same way.
 It can be especially dangerous when your visitor is a young child who can be injured if your dog knocks her over.

-Your best bet is to not allow your dog to jump up at all.
+Your best bet is not to allow your dog to jump up at all.
 If your dog jumps up when you walk through the door, you can ask him to sit instead.
 If this doesn't work, try walking right back out the door when he jumps.
 Give him lots of attention and praise for keeping all four paws on the floor when you walk through the door.
 The dog will soon learn that it's far more rewarding not to jump up on people.Continue to 5 of 10 below.

 05 of 10